alyssonbrito/erlangprograming/README.md

 # erlangprograming
-Solutions to Erlang Programming book
+Solutions to Erlang Programming book, by Francesco Cesarini and Simon Thompson, O'Relly, 2009.